Machine Learning with Multitype Protected Attributes: Intersectional Fairness through Regularisation: Model performance metrics and calibration

 Our model calibration process consists of two steps, followed by a final evaluation on a held-out test set.
 The full dataset is first split into a training set (80\%) and a test set (20\%).
 The test set is never used during model calibration and is kept aside for the final evaluation only.

 First, we tune the hyperparameters of the neural network on the training set without regularisation ($\lambda=0$) to obtain a baseline model.
+Here, hyperparameters refer to model-architecture and training settings (e.g., number of layers/neurons per layer, dropout, learning rate, batch size).
 This is done using 5-fold cross-validation with Gaussian-process Bayesian optimisation and early stopping within each fold.
 The result is a single set of baseline hyperparameters, which are then fixed and used in all subsequent experiments.
 Further details are provided in Appendix~\ref{apx:model_arch}.

 Next, we calibrate the regularisation strength $\lambda$ based on application-specific trade-offs between fairness and accuracy.
 For this step, the training set is further divided into a subtraining and a validation set.
 Models are trained on the subtraining set, with early stopping, and evaluated on the validation set for a range of $\lambda$ values.
 The choice of $\lambda$ can then be made according to fairness priorities and application-specific objectives, while using the same hyperparameters obtained from the first step.